phetsims/blackbody-spectrum/doc/implementation-notes.md

 This section provides an overview of the most important model components.

 [BlackbodyBodyModel](https://github.com/phetsims/blackbody-spectrum/blob/master/js/blackbody-spectrum/model/BlackbodyBodyModel.js) is the primary model component.
-It instantiates the main temperature property and provides all methods for retrieving radiance, intensity, and peak wavelength.
+It instantiates the main temperature property and provides all methods for retrieving power density, intensity, and peak wavelength.

 ## View